pierrepora/pierrepora.github.io/CV.md

 # Employment

+* 2022-:**Head of the Demography and Family Dynamics Unit**, [Insee](https://insee.fr/fr/accueil) (French National Institute of Statistics and Economic Studies).
+This unit collects urvey data and conducts studies that aim at shading light on family life and population dynamics.

-* 2020-: **Economist**, Healthcare Workers unit, [Drees](https://drees.solidarites-sante.gouv.fr/etudes-et-statistiques/) (statistical and research office of the Ministry of Solidarity and Health).
+* 2020-2022: **Economist**, Healthcare Workers unit, [Drees](https://drees.solidarites-sante.gouv.fr/etudes-et-statistiques/) (statistical and research office of the Ministry of Solidarity and Health).

 * 2017-2020: **Economist**, Markets and Firms unit, [Insee](https://insee.fr/fr/accueil) (French National Institute of Statistics and Economic Studies).